tebatalla/css-friends/README.md

 Create a `.thumb` class to style the links that contain the thumbnails.
 You can use the same `./shared/img/cat.jpg` picture for the image tag.
 We will want to reuse this `.thumb` class later.

 Add `title` attributes containing friend names to the link tags.
 You should have something like: `<a href="#" class="thumb" title="Jonathan">`.
 Then use `:before` pseudo-content to grab this title and inject it into the link.
-Style this, make it a `block` element and position it absolute.
+Style this to make it a tool tip, making it a `block` element and position it absolute.

 To position an `absolute` element in the center relative to its parent, use a combination of `left: 50%` and `transform: translateX(-50%)`.
 The `left` percentage is relative to its parent, and will set the current element's left most pixel to half its parent width.
 Since this is too far to the left, we have to adjust this by subtracting half our own width.
 The `translateX()` value takes a percentage relative to itself, which is exactly what we need.

+To create a little triangle below the tooltip, we're need to inject more pseudo-content.
+Fortunately, we have two injection points, `:before` and `:after`.
+Since we used `:before`, we can will now use `:after`.

 [ss-08-a]: ./screenshots/08-thumbs-a.png
 [ss-08-b]: ./screenshots/08-thumbs-b.png